Borrowing costs jump for fragile euro zone states

 Greek Finance Minister Gikas Hardouvelis said the turmoil did not reflect the fundamental state of his country’s economy.
 “Those monitoring markets know that very often they are nervous, excessive in their reactions,” he told parliament.

 Compared with Germany, the premium or “spread” that Greece pays to borrow over 10-years was the highest in more than a year.
-Italy’s and Portugal’s were at two-month highs and Spain’s at a six-week high.
+Italy’s was at five-month highs, Portugal’s at seven-month highs and Spain’s at two-month highs.

 In Thursday’s auction Spain sold only 3.2 billion euros ($4.09 billion) of debt due to weak demand, falling short of the top end of its target amount.